 All the captains out of Robbie’s Marina love to catch Mahi-mahi.
 They are, without a doubt, the best charter species found.
 There is nothing cooler than seeing a large school of these beautiful fish in a feeding frenzy at the back of your boat.
 It is not uncommon for every angler to be hooked up all at the same time.
 I like to call it a Chinese fire drill.
 They are also very acrobatic, as well as one of the most colorful and beautiful fish found anywhere in the world.
 So don’t forget to bring your camera — you might just catch that amazing shot.

-So hurry up and book a trip to go dolphin fishing.
+So hurry up and book a trip to go Mahi-mahi dolphin fishing.
 The booking office At Robbie’s Marina will be glad to help with your accommodations.
 You can reach them at (305) 664-8070.
-I promise you, you won’t be disappointed.
-The best part about dolphin fishing is, at the end of the day, they are also great to eat.
+I promise you; you won’t be disappointed.
+The best part about Mahi-mahi dolphin fishing is, at the end of the day, they are also great to eat.
 I would highly the opens in a new windowHungry Tarpon right next door to cook your catch.
 Good luck and tight lines.

 If your group needs more than one boat for your dolphin fishing trip, we can arrange charters for as many boats as you need.
 Or, if you would like to arrange a split charter with more fishing enthusiasts, feel free to view open split charter opportunities here.